MicrosoftDocs/cpp-docs.it-it/docs/text/locales-and-code-pages.md

 - code pages [C++], locales
 - conventions [C++], international character support ms.assetid: bd937361-b6d3-4c98-af95-beb7c903187b
-ms.openlocfilehash: c0cfc7f192b65738984feb1933ea720fdf18fc6d
+ms.openlocfilehash: 5821048363d92911f2902a580cb11f5b349f5e7c
-ms.sourcegitcommit: 0ab61bc3d2b6cfbd52a16c6ab2b97a8ea1864f12
+ms.sourcegitcommit: 4f15b69e35dd112001b24fe9dc836dd5d6902465
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/25/2019
-ms.locfileid: "62410642"
+ms.locfileid: "74474079"
 ---
 # <a name="locales-and-code-pages"></a>Impostazioni locali e tabelle codici

-Un ID impostazioni locali riflette le convenzioni locali e la lingua per una determinata area geografica.
+A locale ID reflects the local conventions and language for a particular geographical region.
 Una lingua può essere parlata in più di un paese, ad esempio il portoghese è parlato sia in Brasile che in Portogallo.
 Per contro, è possibile che in un paese siano parlate più lingue ufficiali.
-Ad esempio, in Canada ha due lingue: Inglese e francese.
-Pertanto, in Canada dispone di due diverse impostazioni locali: Inglese (Canada) e francese (Canada).
+For example, Canada has two languages: English and French.
+Thus, Canada has two distinct locales: Canadian-English and Canadian-French.
 Alcune categorie dipendenti dalle impostazioni locali includono la formattazione delle date e il formato di visualizzazione dei valori monetari.

 La lingua determina le convenzioni di formattazione del testo e dei dati, mentre il paese determina le convenzioni locali.
-Ogni linguaggio ha un mapping univoco, rappresentato da tabelle codici, che include caratteri diversi da quelli dell'alfabeto (ad esempio i segni di punteggiatura e numeri).
-Una tabella codici è un set di caratteri ed è correlata al linguaggio.
-Di conseguenza, una [delle impostazioni locali](../c-runtime-library/locale.md) è una combinazione univoca di lingua, paese/area geografica e tabella codici.
-L'impostazione della pagina delle impostazioni locali e il codice può essere modificato in fase di esecuzione chiamando il [setlocale](../c-runtime-library/reference/setlocale-wsetlocale.md) (funzione).
+Every language has a unique mapping, represented by code pages, which includes characters other than those in the alphabet (such as punctuation marks and numbers).
+A code page is a character set and is related to the language.
+As such, a [locale](../c-runtime-library/locale.md) is a unique combination of language, country/region, and code page.
+The locale and code page setting can be changed at run time by calling the [setlocale](../c-runtime-library/reference/setlocale-wsetlocale.md) function.

-Diversi linguaggi potrebbero utilizzare tabelle codici diverse.
-Ad esempio, la tabella codici ANSI 1252 viene utilizzata per l'inglese e la maggior parte delle lingue europee, e la tabella codici ANSI 932 viene utilizzata per il Kanji giapponese.
-Praticamente tutte le tabelle codici condividono il set per i primi 128 caratteri (da 0x00 a 0x7F) di caratteri ASCII.
+Different languages might use different code pages.
+For example, the ANSI code page 1252 is used for English and most European languages, and the ANSI code page 932 is used for Japanese Kanji.
+Virtually all code pages share the ASCII character set for the lowest 128 characters (0x00 to 0x7F).

-Qualsiasi tabella codici a byte singolo può essere rappresentato in una tabella (con le 256 voci) come un mapping di valori di byte di caratteri (compresi i numeri e segni di punteggiatura), o glifi.
-Qualsiasi tabella codici multibyte può essere rappresentato anche come una tabella di dimensioni molto grande (con le voci di 64 KB) dei valori a byte doppio a caratteri.
-In pratica, tuttavia sono generalmente rappresentato come una tabella per i primi 256 caratteri (a byte singolo) e come gli intervalli per i valori a byte doppio.
+Any single-byte code page can be represented in a table (with 256 entries) as a mapping of byte values to characters (including numbers and punctuation marks), or glyphs.
+Any multibyte code page can also be represented as a very large table (with 64K entries) of double-byte values to characters.
+In practice, however, it is usually represented as a table for the first 256 (single-byte) characters and as ranges for the double-byte values.

-Per altre informazioni sulle tabelle codici, vedere [Code Pages](../c-runtime-library/code-pages.md).
+Per altre informazioni sulle tabelle codici, vedere [Tabelle codici](../c-runtime-library/code-pages.md).

-La libreria di runtime C offre due tipi di tabelle codici interni: impostazioni locali e multibyte. È possibile modificare la tabella codici corrente durante l'esecuzione del programma (vedere la documentazione per il [setlocale](../c-runtime-library/reference/setlocale-wsetlocale.md) e [setmbcp](../c-runtime-library/reference/setmbcp.md) funzioni).
-Inoltre, la libreria run-time potrebbe ottenere e usare il valore della tabella codici del sistema operativo, ovvero costante per la durata dell'esecuzione del programma.
+The C run-time library has two types of internal code pages: locale and multibyte.
+You can change the current code page during program execution (see the documentation for the [setlocale](../c-runtime-library/reference/setlocale-wsetlocale.md) and [_setmbcp](../c-runtime-library/reference/setmbcp.md) functions).
+Also, the run-time library might obtain and use the value of the operating system code page, which is constant for the duration of the program's execution.

-Quando cambia la tabella codici delle impostazioni locali, il comportamento del set di modifiche di funzioni a quello impostato per la tabella codici scelto dipende dalla lingua.
-Per impostazione predefinita, tutte le funzioni dipende dalla lingua iniziano l'esecuzione con una tabella codici delle impostazioni locali univoca per le impostazioni locali "C". È possibile modificare la tabella codici delle impostazioni locali interna (nonché altre proprietà specifiche delle impostazioni locali) chiamando il `setlocale` (funzione).
-Una chiamata a `setlocale`(LC_ALL, "") imposta le impostazioni locali a quello indicato nelle impostazioni locali dell'utente del sistema operativo.
+When the locale code page changes, the behavior of the locale-dependent set of functions changes to that dictated by the chosen code page.
+By default, all locale-dependent functions begin execution with a locale code page unique to the "C" locale.
+You can change the internal locale code page (as well as other locale-specific properties) by calling the `setlocale` function.
+A call to `setlocale`(LC_ALL, "") sets the locale to that indicated by the operating system user locale.

-Analogamente, quando la tabella codici multibyte cambia il comportamento delle modifiche funzioni multibyte a quello impostato dalla tabella codici selezionata.
-Per impostazione predefinita, tutte le funzioni multibyte iniziano l'esecuzione con una tabella codici multibyte corrispondente alla tabella codici predefinita del sistema operativo. È possibile modificare la tabella codici multibyte interno chiamando il `_setmbcp` (funzione).
+Similarly, when the multibyte code page changes, the behavior of the multibyte functions changes to that dictated by the chosen code page.
+By default, all multibyte functions begin execution with a multibyte code page corresponding to the operating system's default code page.
+You can change the internal multibyte code page by calling the `_setmbcp` function.

-La funzione di runtime C `setlocale` imposta, modifica o esegue una query alcune o tutte le informazioni delle impostazioni locali del programma corrente.
-Il [wsetlocale](../c-runtime-library/reference/setlocale-wsetlocale.md) routine è una versione a caratteri wide di `setlocale`; gli argomenti e valori restituiti di `_wsetlocale` sono stringhe a caratteri wide.
+The C run-time function `setlocale` sets, changes, or queries some or all of the current program's locale information.
+The [_wsetlocale](../c-runtime-library/reference/setlocale-wsetlocale.md) routine is a wide-character version of `setlocale`; the arguments and return values of `_wsetlocale` are wide-character strings.

 ## <a name="see-also"></a>Vedere anche